 In August 2008, husband and wife team Greg and Deena Conti Montillo followed their dream to be the first producer of authentic vino cotto in the United States and established Montillo Italian Foods.
 Just two months later, full of hope and enthusiasm, their first bottle of Vino Cotto di Montillo was sold.

 Greg and Deena are very proud to share this small part of their Italian heritage with you.
 They’ve made it possible for you to experience authentic vino cotto, also known as vincotto originale, by sourcing only the best California wine grapes, supporting US workers and their families and following all US FDA regulations for a safe, shelf-stable product.
-The end result is a delicious, healthy gourmet syrup that’s been enjoyed for centuries throughout the Mediterranean--dating back to biblical times.
+The end result is a delicious, healthy gourmet syrup that’s been enjoyed for centuries throughout the Mediterranean--dating back to ancient Roman times.

 Now it’s your turn to taste why this syrup stands the test of time while discovering new ways to enhance your family’s favorite foods.